 Check out these five summer events that are bound to keep you busy over the coming months and provide a welcome break from studying.

 For those who just can’t get enough of the Famous Four, the annual International Beatleweek is approaching quickly.
-Avid fans of the group will be able to attend gigs and exhibitions that celebrate their history and story, as well as listen to guest speakers talk about the band and take a tour of the city’s most iconic Beatle-related landmarks.
+Avid fans of the group will be able to attend gigs and exhibitions that celebrate their history and story, as well as listen to guest speakers talk about how the band play electric guitar and take a tour of the city’s most iconic Beatle-related landmarks.
 There’ll also be tons of exclusive merchandise to get one’s hands on.

 Beatleweek runs from August 26th to September 1st.
 Download a full brochure or buy tickets from cavernclub.org.